Top 9 Things to do in Shimla for a memorable holiday in 2021

 The Annandale was the major playground for the British pre-independence where they would play Cricket and Polo and organize picnics with a great view of the city and its beautiful surroundings.
-Today the major attraction is the fairly interesting Army Heritage Museum which is beloved by history buffs.
+Today it protects the history in the Army Heritage Museum which is beloved by history buffs.
 The museum has a cafe around it, you can either snack there or find a cosy spot in the lawns of Annandale for a picnic.

 Other interesting buildings to marvel at colonial architecture: Cecil Oberoi Hotel, Shimla Railway Board Building, Gorton Castle, Ellerslie, and all buildings around Scandal Point including a general post office and the town hall.